berangerthomas/ForzaEmbed/README.md

 # ForzaEmbed

-**Empower Your AI with the Strongest Embeds.**
+**A Python framework for text embedding model evaluation and comparison.**

 ---

 ## Overview

-**ForzaEmbed** is a modular and high-performance Python framework for evaluating, comparing, and visualizing text embedding models.
-It is designed for real-world document analysis, providing a full, persistent pipeline from data ingestion to interactive web-based exploration and static reporting.
+**ForzaEmbed** is a modular Python framework designed for evaluating, comparing, and visualizing text embedding models.
+The framework provides a complete pipeline from data ingestion to interactive web-based exploration and static reporting, with a focus on document analysis workflows.

-The entire process is optimized for speed and cost-efficiency, using an intelligent caching system and batch processing to avoid redundant computations and API calls.
+The system implements caching mechanisms and batch processing to minimize redundant computations and API calls during evaluation processes.

 ---